 The physicist also expressed an opinion on what he believes to be the "next step", the next step:

 The next step is to figure out how to reduce the astronomical amount of energy needed within the range of current technologies, such as a large, modern nuclear fission power plant.
-So we can talk about the construction of the first prototypes.
+Then we can talk about the construction of the first prototypes.

 Erik Lentz